10 Best Herbal Essential Oils For Arthritis

 curcuma longa essential oil

-Curcuma longa, commonly known as turmeric, is a well-known herb that contains curcumin, a compound with potent anti-inflammatory and antioxidant properties.
+Curcuma longa, commonly known as turmeric, is a well-known herb that has been used for centuries in traditional medicine for its anti-inflammatory properties.

 2. Zingiber officinale